phuc-nt/jira-cloud-mcp-server/llms-install.md

 > **Important Note:** MCP Atlassian Server (by phuc-nt) is primarily developed and optimized for use with the Cline AI assistant.
 While it follows the MCP standard and can work with other compatible MCP clients, the best performance and experience are achieved with Cline.

+> **Version Note:** This guide is for MCP Atlassian Server v2.0.1.
+For detailed documentation on architecture, development, and usage, refer to the new documentation series in the `/docs/knowledge/` directory.

 ## System Requirements
 - macOS 10.15+ or Windows 10+
 - Atlassian Cloud account and API token